 A definition of DFDL standard encoding is added.

 DFDL Standard Encoding - A character set for which there is no IANA name or CCSID but the name and definition of which DFDL implementations must agree on.
-See
+See Section 34: Appendix D: DFDL Standard Encodings.

 Changes to Section 11 - Encoding